 Is the father expecting another child with someone else?

-This is another important question.
 Many single moms decide to file for child support when they learn that the father is expecting another child with someone else.
 This is a practical decision, rather a vindictive one.
 The reason for filing at this time is because it's reasonable to expect that having another child will financially impact the child's father.
 As a result, he may not be able to provide the same level of voluntary financial support.